by J. Clifford, C. Didinger * (12/19)

 - Precook foods in the microwave to decrease grilling time.

-- Alcoholics commonly have nutritional deficiencies because alcohol contains only empty calories, and food intake often is compromised.
-This may result in a low fruit, vegetable, and whole grain intake.
+- Alcoholics commonly have nutritional deficiencies because alcohol contains empty calories, and can replace proper food intake.
+This may result in low consumption of health-promoting foods.

 - If heavy drinkers also smoke cigarettes, the risk for cancer is compounded.